-Find out what skills employers in the teaching and education sector want and where you can find a job...
+Find out the skills employers in the teaching and education sector want and where you can find a job...

-To become a learning mentor a degree in any subject is accepted but you may find it an advantage to have a social work or education-related degree.
+To become a learning mentor a degree is not necessary but you may find it an advantage to have a social work or education-related degree.

 Graduate employers in the teaching and education sector generally require candidates with:

-Another way to build up your experience is by volunteering with a charitable organisation working with children and young people.
-An example of this is the Girl Guides, where, as well as gaining valuable experience working with girls of all ages, you will also learn skills such as first aid.
-Find out more at Volunteer with Girlguiding .
-Similar opportunities are also available with the Scouts.
-Find out how to get involved at Scouts - Volunteering Vacancies .
+Another way to build up your experience is by volunteering with a charitable organisation working with children or young people.
+An example of this is the Girl Guides; similar opportunities are also available with the Scouts, find out more at:

 To find work placements and internships in the teaching and education sector, search for work experience.

-Most universities and further education colleges use their own websites to advertise vacancies and often ask applicants to fill out application forms downloaded from their website.
-In addition to this, there are also specialist websites and press where vacancies are advertised, including:
+Most universities and further education colleges use their own websites to advertise vacancies and there are specialist recruitment websites, including: